Remote login daemon

 The rlogind daemon is the server for the rlogin utility.
 The daemon provides a remote login facility with authentication based on privileged port numbers from trusted hosts.

 The rlogind daemon is started when inetd receives a service request at the port indicated by the login entry (inetd listens for service requests specified in the inetd.conf file at a port defined in the services file).
+Note that the descriptions in the default inetd.conf file are commented out; uncomment the ones that you want to use.
 The following protocol is initiated: